 festivals

-Flower Festivals in Spain: 20 Blooms and Celebrations by Season (2026)
+Flower Festivals in Spain: 20 Blooms and Celebrations by Season

 Spain transforms with colour throughout the year.
 Here's when and where to find the most beautiful blooms.

-This guide covers both natural blooms and their festivals, as well as flower-themed celebrations that fill entire towns with colour.
+This guide covers natural blooms and their festivals, plus flower-themed celebrations that fill entire towns with colour.
+We have not visited all of these yet, but that is part of the adventure.

 Natural Blooms in Spain by Season

-Winter Blooms (January-February)
+Winter Blooms (January to February)

 Almond Blossom